The diminishing-returns curve

 Year 5

-The starting point for most 11+ entrance prep — autumn term of Year 5 gives 14-15 months to test day.
+The starting point for most 11+ entrance prep; autumn term of Year 5 gives 14-15 months to test day.
 Tutoring at this age is content-build (broadening vocabulary, drilling arithmetic and algebra-readiness, introducing verbal and non-verbal reasoning question types) before moving to past-paper practice in Year 6.

 Outside 11+ areas, Year 5 tutoring is appropriate for filling specific subject gaps flagged by school reports, especially in Maths and English.
-Generic "stretch tutoring" is less useful at this age — most stretch is better delivered through reading, projects, and free time.
+Generic "stretch tutoring" is less useful at this age; most stretch is better delivered through reading, projects, and free time.

 Year 6

-- 11+ prep — autumn term is the main work, with tests in September-October.
-After tests, parents often shift to SATs prep or take a break.
+Two distinct goals at this stage.
+11+ prep is the autumn term's main work, with tests in September-October; after tests, parents often shift to SATs prep or take a break.
+SATs prep typically runs January-May of Year 6, with past-paper drill and weak-spot remediation; SATs prep doesn't typically need a Year 5 head start.

 Year 7-8 (KS3)

 Tutoring at KS3 is targeted: filling specific subject gaps, supporting Year 7 transition anxiety, or stretch tuition for academically-able children not being challenged at school.
-Heavy tutoring across multiple subjects at KS3 is usually unproductive — students this age don't typically have the metacognition to make tutoring time hugely additive on top of a full school week.
+Heavy tutoring across multiple subjects at KS3 is usually unproductive; students this age don't typically have the metacognition to make tutoring time hugely additive on top of a full school week.
 One subject at most, with clear goals.

 Year 9